15 Best Free Summer Programs for High School Students

 Program selectivity: Open enrollment

-Eligibility: Applicants must be high-achieving juniors from high school, and from low-income backgrounds
+Eligibility: Applicants must be high-achieving juniors in high school from low-income backgrounds

-If you’re someone who is seeking a program that helps your transition from school to college, this program is for you.
-This program will be beneficial for students who are seeking an insight into college life and receive mentorship from coaches who will guide you through your college admissions process.
+USC’s Bovard Scholar Program is designed for those looking for a program that helps you transition from school to college.
+This program will benefit students seeking insight into college life and mentorship from coaches who will guide them through the college admissions process.

 13. National Institute on Drug Abuse (NIDA)’s Recruitment & Training for Under-Represented Populations (RTURP) Program